Bread: a mobile wallet for bitcoin – June 2021 review

 How do I add bitcoin to Bread?

-- When you launch Bread for the first time, you’ll want to choose “Create a New Wallet”.
+- When you launch Bread for the first time, you will want to choose “Create a New Wallet”.

-- You’ll be prompted to choose a 6-digit pin code to use for logging into your new wallet.
+- You’ll be prompted to choose a six-digit pin code to use for logging into your new wallet.

 - Once you’ve entered your code, Bread will generate a master “seed phrase” for you, also called a “paper key”.
 This phrase, which is a series of 12 random words, will allow you to recover your wallet if your phone is ever lost or stolen.
 It’s recommended that you write down these words (on paper, hence “paper key”) and keep them in a safe place.

 - Bread may ask you to enter in a few of the words to verify that you have written down the seed phrase.

 - Once you’ve chosen a personal identification number (PIN) code and written down your paper key, your new wallet is ready to use.
 To add bitcoin to your wallet, you have some options.
 If you already have bitcoin, you can transfer it into Bread by tapping “Receive”.

 - In the “Receive” panel, you can see your wallet address, QR code and a link to easily share this information via email or text message.
 Simply send your bitcoin to your new address by using one of these methods.